binxio/iam-sudo/README.md

 # NAME

-   iam-sudo - assume any AWS IAM role
+   iam-sudo - get credentials of a real or simulated IAM role

-## SYNPOSIS
+## Usage

 ```
-  iam-sudo [OPTIONS] [CMD]...
+Usage: iam-sudo assume [OPTIONS] [CMD]...

+Options:
+--role-name NAME   to assume  [required]
+--profile PROFILE  to save the credentials under

 ```

-## OPTIONS
 ```
+Usage: iam-sudo simulate [OPTIONS] [CMD]...

+Options:
---role-name TEXT  of the role to get the credentials for  [required]
+  --role-name NAME       to simulate  [required]
---principal TEXT  the role belongs to
+  --principal PRINCIPAL  of the simulated role
---base-role TEXT  to assume
+  --base-role NAME       to assume to simulate the role
+  --remote / --local     invoke lambda, default --remote
---profile TEXT    to save the credentials under
+  --profile PROFILE      to save the credentials under
---remote/--local  invoke lambda, default --remote
 ```

 ## DESCRIPTION

+iam-sudo supports the `assume` and the `simulate` commands.

+### assume command
+this command will assume the specified role and return the credentials.

+If a `profile` is specified, the credentials will be stored in `~/.aws/credentials`.

+If a command is specified, it will be executed with the obtained credentials.
+This is done by setting the environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` and `AWS_SESSION_TOKEN`.

+## simulate command
-iam-sudo will read the attached policies and inline policies of the specified `role-name`.
+iam-sudo simulate will read the attached policies and inline policies of the specified `role-name`.
 These policies will be used to create the session policy.
-The `base-role` is the role that will be assumed combined with the session policy, to mimick the specified role.
+The `base-role` is the role that will be assumed combined with the session policy, to mimic the specified role.

 `role-name` is a substring of the role to assume.
 This is to make it easier to assume a role that was created by AWS CloudFormation.
 For instance, both `TaskRoles`